guocheng18/Sequential-Recommendation-Datasets/README.md

 ### Task related options

 For **short term** recommnedation task, you use previous `input-len` items to predict next `target-len` items.
-To make user interests more focused, user behavior sequences can also be cut into multiple sessions if `session-interval` is given.
+To make user interests more focused, user behavior sequences can also be cut into sessions if `session-interval` is given.
 If the number of previous items is smaller than `input-len`, 0 is padded to the left.

 For **long and short term** recommendation task, you use `pre-sessions` previous sessions and current session to predict `target-len` items.
 The target items are picked randomly or lastly from current session.
 So the length of current session is `max-session-len` - `target-len` while the length of any previous session is `max-session-len`.
 If any previous session or current session is shorter than the preset length, 0 is padded to the left.